Twitter's Dick Costolo to step down as CEO in yet another shake-up

 “Unfortunately this news isn’t surprising,” said Nate Elliott of management consultant Forrester Research.
 “The bottom line is that Twitter isn’t very good right now at serving either its users or its marketers.”

-Costolo said on a conference call that Twitter will consider both internal and external candidates for its next CEO and that it has the “strongest management team (it‘s) ever had,” which influenced his decision to step down.
-In a statement earlier he said he was “tremendously proud” of his six years at Twitter.
+Costolo said on a conference call that he announced his resignation before announcing a CEO to ensure transparency in the search process.
+He added that Twitter will be considering both internal and external candidates and that it has the “strongest management team (it’s) ever had,” which influenced his decision to step down.

-In an interview with Reuters, Dorsey said he was not thinking “at all” about remaining CEO permanently because the search has just begun but did not rule out the job.
-He also said he did not anticipate any change in Twitter’s strategy or direction.
-Although he was ousted by management in 2008, Dorsey said that he is now surrounded by a strong executive team and had learned from his experience running Square Inc.

-Dorsey said the CEO search has not begun, but he noted the company was looking for a CEO who uses Twitter every day and “loves” the product.
+Dorsey said the search has not begun yet, but he noted the company was looking for a CEO who uses Twitter every day and “loves” the product.

-Dorsey continues as CEO of Square.
-He had served as Twitter’s president and CEO from May 2007 to October 2008.

-Wall Street reacted positively to the news, as Twitter shares rose to $37.17, up 3.6 percent, after the announcement, meaning investors thought Twitter was worth $900 million more without Costolo than with him.

 Anthony Noto, Twitter’s chief financial officer, said Costolo did not receive a severance package because he voluntarily stepped down.